 James is well-recognised for his work in the crossover area where insolvency and employment law meet.
 By way of professional recognition, James has been invited to deliver training to the Employment Lawyers Association on "Insolvency for Employment Lawyers” and to write on Employment Law/TUPE for R3.
 He is frequently the first port of call for insolvency lawyers seeking quick guidance on employment law issues, or employment lawyers seeking quick guidance on insolvency law.
 He has developed close relationships with leading Insolvency Practitioners and is often involved on a licensed access basis pre-appointment at the stage teams are assembled.

 James is always happy to discuss restructuring options at an early stage pre-appointment and generally recommends that employment law input be sought as early as possible.

 While researching his doctorate in France James also delivered academic papers in French, including at the Ecole Pratique des Hautes Etudes.

 James’s examiners recommended his doctorate on the history of Normandy in the eleventh century for publication by Oxford University Press and he continues to prepare this for publication when time allows.
 In July 2011 he presented a paper to the 34th Battle Conference on Anglo-Norman Studies in York.
 He has also delivered papers and taught in French.

-Other interests include travel, art, and Italian cooking.
+Other interests include art and travel.